-- 2. Where an existing residence or farmstead exists on the agricultural holding intended for subdivision to the maximum provided by these policies, the existing residence or farmstead shall be included in the residential density calculation. - 3.
-Single parcel country residential subdivisions shall be designed and located to minimize the disruption of agricultural activities on an agricultural holding. - 4.
-Single parcel country residential subdivisions shall be encouraged to incorporate compact designs that do not inhibit the cultivation of the agricultural holding. - 5.
-Single parcel country residential subdivisions shall be encouraged to locate: - a. on lands having "marginal" soil capability as defined by the Canada Land Inventory (CLI) Soil Class Rating System or where sufficient evidence is provided to show that the lands proposed for subdivision are incapable of cultivation or the production of forage crops; and - b. contiguous to an existing country residential or agricultural residential building site to minimize the fragmentation of agricultural lands. - 6.
-Where a proposed subdivision involves a yard site that existed prior to the adoption of the initial District Development Plan (April 18, 1983) the site size may exceed the maximum area permitted to include all essential yard site features including but not limited to shelterbelts and a dugout. - 7.
-Where an agricultural holding has been subdivided to its full potential under these policies, no further residential development shall be permitted on the balance of the agricultural holding unless otherwise provided within the policies contained herein. - 8.
-16.2 ha (40 acre) parcels located outside of designated future growth sectors of Saskatoon which existed in the Land Titles Registry holding separate and independent title prior to the adoption of the initial District Development Plan (April 18, 1983) may be considered for additional country residential development in excess of the maximum provided by the single parcel country residential subdivision policies subject to rezoning to an appropriate district.
+Subdivision of a Quarter Section Existing Farmstead Included in Subdivision 5.4 Single Parcel Country Residential Subdivision Policies: Quarter sections comprising 64.8 ha (160 acres) or equivalent may be subdivided to create a maximum of two country residential building sites subject to rezoning the subdivided parcel(s) to an appropriate zoning district and satisfying the residential policies contained herein.
+Where an existing residence or farmstead exists on the agricultural holding intended for subdivision to the maximum provided by these policies, the existing residence or farmstead shall be included in the Disruption of Agriculture Minimized residential density calculation.3.
+Single parcel country residential subdivisions shall be designed and located to minimize the disruption of agricultural activities on an agricultural backback.
+Compact Designs Encouraged agricultural holding.4.
+Single parcel country residential subdivisions shall be encouraged to incorporate compact designs that do not inhibit the cultivation of the particulum subdivision.
+Locational Criteria the agricultural holding.
+Single parcel country residential subdivisions shall be encouraged to locate: a. on lands having "marginal" soil capability as defined by the Canada Land Inventory (CLI) Soil Class Rating System or where sufficient evidence is provided to show that the lands proposed for subdivision are incapable of cultivation or the production of forage crops; and b. contiguous to an existing country residential or agricultural Site Area Relaxation residential building site to minimize the fragmentation of agricultural lands.
+6. Where a proposed subdivision involves a yard site that existed prior to the adoption of the initial District Development Plan (April 18, 1983) the site size may exceed the maximum area permitted to include all essential yard site features including but not limited to shelterbelts and a dugout.
+No Further Subdivision Permitted 7.
+Where an agricultural holding has been subdivided to its full potential under these policies, no further residential development shall be permitted on the balance of the agricultural holding unless Residential Development on Existing 40 Acre Parcels otherwise provided within the policies contained herein.
+8. 16.2 ha (40 acre) parcels located outside of designated future growth sectors of Saskatoon which existed in the Land Titles Registry holding separate and independent title prior to the adoption of the initial District Development Plan (April 18, 1983) may be considered for additional country residential development in excess of the maximum provided by the single parcel country residential subdivision policies subject to rezoning to an appropriate district.